'Operation Kachhapa’; Conservation of the Olive Ridley Sea Turtle

 - To build public support and awareness of sea turtle conservation issues.

-We are collaborating with the Orissa State Forest
+In collaboration with the Orissa State Forest Department and the

 - Providing the State enforcement authorities with sea-going patrol